Harry Potter Wizard’s Collection (US)

 Complete with 31 discs and over 37 hours of special features, the Harry Potter Wizard’s Collection provides fans with the most complete and in-depth look at the series to date.

 The box is designed with six main compartments and several secret ones.
 I’ll be honest.
 I didn’t even find the bonus features Blu-ray disc until I watched the cast unveiling video (which you can see below) and saw Matt Lewis (Neville Longbottom) reveal the hidden location.

 So let’s break down this box set one compartment at a time.
-The top-most compartment contains a booklet with the DVD and Blu-ray versions of Sorcerer’s Stone, Special Features: Year 1, and Creating the World of Harry Potter Part 1: The Magic Begins.
+The topmost compartment contains a booklet with the DVD and Blu-ray versions of Sorcerer’s Stone, Special Features: Year 1, and Creating the World of Harry Potter Part 1: The Magic Begins.
 Each of the other seven films can be found in similar booklets with covers reflective in some way of that specific movie.
-And each contain a DVD and Blu-ray version, special features (up to Goblet of Fire) and their respective Creating the World of Harry Potter disc.
+And each contains a DVD and Blu-ray version, special features (up to Goblet of Fire), and their respective Creating the World of Harry Potter disc.

 The second compartment contains Chamber of Secrets and Prisoner of Azkaban, and the third contains Goblet of Fire, Order of the Phoenix, and Half-Blood Prince.

 Underneath them lies a small drawer that contains a set of labels created by the production team for potions, wizarding products, and more, as well as sketch prints from production designer Stuart Craig (both pictured below).